shamantechnology/LCREYE/README.md

 # Updates/Log

+## 10/04/2022

+Current development is focused on adding in face detection and recognition using the OpenCV deep learning interface.
+Initially, using Yunet for face detection and sface for recognition, we hope to add in an option to add other models.
+We will also be looking to implement more DNN models for object detection/recognition.

+The way we have the analysis and everything setup, GDI based frames are being delayed down to 2-5 fps.
+Hopefully with better model/processing we can get that fps up to 30+.
+Still need to test and see.

+After we have more image processing issues worked out, we should be good to work on recognized item managemment

 ## 09/26/2022

 This began as a project for the Bellingcat hackathon call for the creation of OSINT tools to help researchers